sparolab/TRIDENT/README.md

 <br/>
 <p align="right">(<a href="#readme-table">back to table</a>)</p>

-### 🚀 Testing for Joint-ID on Standard or Custom Dataset
+### 🚀 Testing for TRIDENT on Standard or Custom Dataset
 1. Set the dataset related variables in the `local_configs/cfg/joint.diml.joint_id.py` file.
 Below, enter the input image path in the `sample_test_data_path` variable.
     ```python
     ...